Visual merchandisers develop, deliver and communicate visual concepts and strategies to promote brands and sales

 - larger independent high-street retailers

 - internet shopping providers.

 Higher-level visual merchandisers tend to work in head offices, many of which are based in London and the South East or in other large cities.
-A good source of potential employers is The Retail Directory of the UK.
 Senior-level visual merchandisers can also be field-based, working in stores across a particular region or based within stores themselves.